Serverless-Vienna/Comments-Showcase/README.md

 # Comments-Showcase

 ## Introduction
 This is a serverless showcase webapp with Bluemix, Watson IoT and Google Web Identity.
+[Click for Demo](https://serverless-vienna.eu-gb.mybluemix.net/)

 ## Architecture